|SIC Codes:||2512 2511 2434 2426 2514 2541 2531 2517 2519 2521 2522|

 |NAICS Codes:||321999 337124 337122 337121 337110 337125 337215 337214 337127 337211 337212|

 Companies in this industry manufacture household, office, and institutional furniture and related products, including mattresses.
 Major companies include Heritage Home Group, Herman Miller, HNI, La-Z-Boy, Leggett & Platt, Steelcase, and Tempur Sealy (all based in the US), along with Hunter Douglas and IKEA (both in the Netherlands), Natuzzi (Italy), Okamura Corporation (Japan), and Samson Holding (China).

-Major product categories include household and institutional furniture (about 50 percent of US industry revenue), office furniture (about 35 percent), and mattresses, shades, and blinds (about 15 percent).Buy Now
+Major product categories include household furniture (about 45% of US industry revenue), office furniture (about 25%), and mattresses, shades, and blinds (about 15%), custom architectural woodwork and millwork (about 10%), and institutional furniture (about 5%).Buy Now